-There are external 1 and 2-day training courses, such as those offered by Federal agencies, the Southwest Vegetation Management Association, the Arizona Professional Pest Organization and the Southwestern Noxious/Invasive Weed Short Course in Farmington, New Mexico, which may be useful to those studying for the test and also provide Continuing Education Units for those with certifications.
+There are external 1 and 2-day training courses, such as those offered by Federal agencies, the Southwest Vegetation Management Association, the Arizona Pest Professional Organization and the Southwestern Noxious/Invasive Weed Short Course, which may be useful to those studying for the test and also provide Continuing Education Units for those with certifications.
+Please check corresponding websites for course availability.